metinbarut/mimik-distributed-edgeCloud-platform/index.md

 edge cloud fabric:
 1. real-time device (node) discovery
 2. ad-hoc cluster formation of nodes
-3. communication between nodes within and across clusters, direct and indirect via on-demand dynamic instantiation of the intermediary nodes
+3. communication between nodes within and across clusters, direct and indirect via on-demand dynamic instantiation of the intermediary nodes.

 light container as a runtime environment for microservice development and management on the edge device:
 4. light container for microservices